 Integration is the last point to talk about with your designer.
 In classic distillation columns, process integration is gaining traction as a way to improve performance while lowering costs.
 The idea is simple: collecting latent heat and repurposing it elsewhere in the distillation process reduces energy consumption because this heat would otherwise be squandered.
 However, for any design more complicated than a single distillation column, putting this type of energy-recapture system in place can be problematic.
 To enhance the efficiency and cost-effectiveness of a system, design engineers use technologies such as multi-effect evaporation and mechanical vapor recompression (MVR).

 Even the most basic distillation configurations are influenced by several factors in solvent recovery.
-Alaqua supplies processing equipment to ASME and CE code requirements such as evaporators, crystallizers, solvent recovery, heat exchanger, spray dryer, and distillation equipment for the environmental, chemical.
+Alaqua supplies processing equipment to ASME and CE code requirements such as evaporators, crystallizers, solvent recovery, heat exchangers, spray dryers, and distillation equipment for the environmental, and chemical.
 Pharmaceutical, food, and power generation industries.
 To know more about processing equipment or clear any queries contact us today!